Hildebrand Law, P.C. mobile logo

 Spousal Maintenance and Deferred Retirement Option Plans

-The parties also agreed that Husband would make the remaining payments on their joint Chapter 13 bankruptcy plan and would thereafter pay Wife monthly, as non-modifiable spousal maintenance, “one-half of the community monthly benefit Husband would have been entitled to receive from PSPRS as of the date of service of the divorce petition.”
+The Court of Appeals stated the parties also agreed that Husband would make the remaining payments on their joint Chapter 13 bankruptcy plan and would thereafter pay Wife monthly, as non-modifiable spousal maintenance, “one-half of the community monthly benefit Husband would have been entitled to receive from PSPRS as of the date of service of the divorce petition.”
+The parties agreed to the amount of $1,965.42 in spousal maintenance.

-Upon Husband’s retirement, spousal maintenance would terminate, Wife would receive a portion of the PSPRS benefit in “the amount Husband had been paying as spousal maintenance,” and Husband would receive the remainder.
+The Court of Appeals stated that upon Husband’s retirement, spousal maintenance would terminate, Wife would receive a portion of the PSPRS benefit in “the amount Husband had been paying as spousal maintenance,” and Husband would receive the remainder.
+Wife would not receive an increased benefit resulting from Husband’s additional service “because she commenced receiving benefits at the earlier date.”

-The parties also agreed that the prevailing party in an action to enforce the PSA would be entitled to recover reasonable attorney’s fees.
+The Court of Appeals stated the parties also agreed that the prevailing party in an action to enforce the PSA would be entitled to recover reasonable attorney’s fees.
+The next year, Wife sought a domestic relations order in connection with her interest in the PSPRS benefit.

-The court concluded that such a decision “has the result of depositing his entire PSPRS account into an interest-bearing deferred compensation account.”
+The Court of Appeals stated the court concluded that such a decision “has the result of depositing his entire PSPRS account into an interest-bearing deferred compensation account.”
+Therefore, “[Wife] would be entitled to calculate her 50% of the community interest to include interest earned in DROP.”

 Finally, the court held that the interest earned in DROP constituted an increase due to the “intrinsic quality” of the retirement plan in which Wife would be entitled to share.
 See Koelsch, 48 Ariz. at 185.
-The court awarded Wife
+The court awarded Wife:

 (1) an amount equal to 50% of Husband’s pension benefit accrued under the PSPRS as of March 16, 2012, and